EnnyTee2/alx-system_engineering-devops/0x10-https_ssl/README.md

 # 0x10.
 HTTPS SSL

-## This directory covers tasks involving setting up SSL on my 'www.ennytee.tech' domain hosted in the previous project tasks.
+## This directory covers tasks involving setting up SSL on my 'www.ennytee.tech' domain hosted in a previous project.
 Some key requirements fulfilled are as follows:

 * Configuring the domain zone so that the subdomain 'www' points to my load-balancer IP (lb-01).